benjyw/binhost/kythe/README.md

 We build and publish our own Kythe releases, for several reasons:

-- At the time of writing (September 2017), Kythe have not produced an "official" release in a long time.
-The last one was v0.0.26, in November 2016.
+- Kythe don't release very often.
 We often need to stay abreast of recent changes, especially those we contribute.

 - Even when they do release, they don't publish those releases anywhere.